NIGERIA AT 61: PENGASSAN seeks improvement in oil sector

 By Davies Iheamnachor

-Petroleum and Natural Gas Senior Staff Association of Nigeria, PENGASSAN, has advised the Federal Government to make strategic improvements in the oil sector.
+PORT HARCOURT: Petroleum and Natural Gas Senior Staff Association of Nigeria, PENGASSAN, has asked the advised the Federal Government to make strategic improvements in the oil sector.

 Onita said that there is nothing to celebrate Nigeria at 61, while expressing optimism that the Oil and Gas industry will improve with the signing into law the Petroleum Industry Act, PIA.